Nic30/hwt/README.md

 * Serializers to export HWT designs into multiple target HDLs (multiple standards [verilog, VHDL, system-c, IP-core packager, hwt itself...](https://github.com/Nic30/hwt/tree/master/hwt/serializer))

-Every part of HWT is optional and can be replaced or excluded by user, there are no magic classes.
 HWT uses netlists for representation of target design.
-Optimized netlists are generated from usual code statements, function calls etc. HWT performs no HLS planing or schedueling (can be done in [hwtHls](https://github.com/Nic30/hwtHls) )
+Optimized netlists are generated from usual code statements, function calls, statements etc. HWT performs no HLS planing or schedueling (can be done in [hwtHls](https://github.com/Nic30/hwtHls) )
 HWT itself is API for code generating by more advanced tools, but it is easy to use it directly.

-* There is library of examples and real designs as well at [hwtLib](https://github.com/Nic30/hwtLib).
+* There is library full of examples and real designs as well at [hwtLib](https://github.com/Nic30/hwtLib).

 * (System) Verilog/VHDL compatibility layer at [hwtHdlParsers](https://github.com/Nic30/hwtHdlParsers) which allows you to import objects from HDL (not maintained).

-* There is (System) Verilog/VHDL parser [hdlConvertor](https://github.com/Nic30/hdlConvertor)
+* There is a (System) Verilog/VHDL parser [hdlConvertor](https://github.com/Nic30/hdlConvertor)

-* There is prototype (pre alfa) of IDE [hwtIde](https://github.com/Nic30/hwtIde)
+* There is a prototype (pre alfa) of IDE [hwtIde](https://github.com/Nic30/hwtIde)

+* There is a plugin for sphinx documentation generator [sphinx-hwt](https://github.com/Nic30/sphinx-hwt) which adds shematic into html documentaion.

 ## Installation

 This library is regular python package.
 You can install it using:
 ```
-# system-wide
+# system-wide, use -u for local use only
 sudo pip3 install hwt

-# or for local use only
-pip3 install hwt -u
 ```

 Then you are able to use functions and classes defined in hwt library from python console or script.
-Installation of [hwtLib](https://github.com/Nic30/hwtLib) is recomended.
+Installation of [hwtLib](https://github.com/Nic30/hwtLib) is recomended as it contains all interfaces agents etc...

-## Example
+## Example, Axi4Lite adress decoder generated from c-like struct description of address space.

 * hwtLib contains abstract class called BusEndpoint.
 Object from this class uses c-like-structure as description of memory space.
 The goal is create a memory space decoder for any interface just from c-like structure description.
 This allows for example to switch design from Avalon or Axi to PCI-e in just one line of code.
 And also c-structure-like description of memory space is very user friendly and greatly reduces the possible errors in design.